Bar Training at City

 - Extensive pupillage and careers support.
 You can access support from our award-winning Pupillage Advisory Service (PAS) as soon as you accept an offer.
 We provide a comprehensive and thorough preparation for pupillage applications and pupillage itself.
 PAS has extensive links with chambers and you will have the opportunity to attend a range of networking events, as well as advice from both staff and practitioners on completing pupillage applications and preparation for pupillage interviews, including mock interviews.

 - You also have access to the University’s Careers Service, which organises a range of employer and networking events and offers assistance with obtaining work experience placements and employment in the wider legal services market.

 - Flexible study options.
-We offer three Bar Vocational Studies (BVS) programmes, giving you flexibility in choosing a programme to best suit your needs.
-You can choose from the full-time, part-time, and two-part programme.
+We offer two Bar Vocational Studies (BVS) programmes, giving you flexibility in choosing a programme to best suit your needs.
+You can choose to study full or part-time, or to separate the course into knowledge and skills training on the two-part programme.
 You can also select one of three qualifications to study towards, the Postgraduate Diploma (PG Dip) in Bar Vocational Studies, the PG Dip in Bar Vocational Studies (with specialism), and the LLM in Bar Vocational Studies (with specialism).

 - There are a wide range of electives and pathways.
 You can choose elective modules and LLM pathways that are both practice-focused and academically rigorous, and you can choose elective modules in a broad range of specialist practice areas, enabling you to broaden and deepen your knowledge and skills in areas in which you wish to gain pupillage or legal employment.